Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

-Since an analog module is concerned only with probability, and not sign or phase at this point, its states can be conceptualized as points within simplexes.
-The simplest simplex is that of a single qubit: a line.
-Consider the Dirac notation of 3 independent quantum states.
-The first is a state of one qubit.
+\paragraph{Modelling Square Root Probability Space} Since an analog module is concerned only with square root probability, and not sign or phase at this point, its states can be conceptualized as points within simplexes.
+This representation will be able to represent pure quantum states only.
+It is easy to see that the number of computational basis states, and the number of vertices on the corresponding simplex is \(2^{Q}\), where Q is the number of qubits.